alexaoliveira2000/nonogram/readme.md

 ![possibilities](https://github.com/alexaoliveira2000/nonogram/assets/77057098/09ff7150-2bf0-44f0-b5e9-eb9b2259d1ff)

-If we apply what was said earlier, The sequence (1 1) is converted to the binary (1 0 1 0 0), which is converted to the decimal 20.
+If we apply what was said earlier, The clue (1 1) is converted to the binary (1 0 1 0 0), which is converted to the decimal 20.
 Initially the possibilities are between the number 20 (1 0 1 0 0) and 0 (0 0 0 0 0).
 We can manually check all the possibilities for the sequence (1 1):
 - (1 0 1 0 0) --> 20
 - (1 0 0 1 0) --> 18
 - (1 0 0 0 1) --> 17